Fastermantrying/defi_yield_farming_solana/README.md

-# Yield Farming on Solana
+# DeFi Yield Farming on Solana
 This is anchor yield farming smart contract.

 Features: